Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 People have an endless list of things they believe they should do or should follow through on.
 And these “shoulds” carry about the same weight as a New Year’s resolution — that is, if it happens, then that’s exciting.
 But if not, it won’t be too disappointing because you kind of knew it wasn’t really going to happen anyway.

 But what happens when you decide something is an absolute “must?”
 What happens when you cut off any other possibility than you succeeding — when you decide that you are either going to find a way to make something happen or you’ll create the way yourself?
+This concept of never settling for less can change your mindset for the better.

 When you raise your standards and turn “should” into “must,” you are making an inner shift to take control over the quality of your life.
 Any area you are not getting what you want is because you haven’t raised your standards.